bahmutov/changed-test-ids/README.md

 $ npx find-ids --sources ... --specs ... --command ... --branch <compare against branch name>
 ```

+If running on GitHub Actions, you can set the detected spec filenames as outputs by adding `--set-gha-outputs`.
+This sets the output variables `specsToRun` (comma-separated list of specs) and `specsToRunN` (number of specs found based on test ids in the changed source files).

 ## Debugging

 This module uses [debug](https://github.com/debug-js/debug#readme) to output verbose logs.
 To see the logs, run with the following environment variable `DEBUG=changed-test-ids`